alexgherman997/playwright-axe-accessibility/README.md

 - WCAG 2.0 and 2.1 compliance testing
 - Customizable tests with options to include/exclude elements
 - Detailed reporting of accessibility violations
-- **NEW**: Automatic capture of screenshots, HTML content, and JSON results
+- Automatic capture of screenshots, HTML content, and JSON results
-- **NEW**: Comprehensive HTML reporting with visual violation details
+- Comprehensive HTML reporting with visual violation details

 ## Prerequisites